waardahl/chatmeapp1/README.md

-##chat me
+## chat me

-##is a chat app where you can create chat rooms and talk to people in real-time on the server. you can chat several people at the same time.
+## by Henrik Waardahl & Edward Lindén

-##later we will:
+## is a chat app where you can create chat rooms and talk to people in real-time on the server.
+You can chat with several people at the same time by creating a group chat or just talk to one friend.
+There's also a community chat where yo can talk to everyone connected.
+By searching for a user you can find them and start a chat with them too.
+Using google maps API you are also able to see who's online on a map and press their icon to see their name.

-#implement google maps API to see who is online around you and choose you chat buddy on a map.
-We will also better the performance and looks of the chat GUI.
+//////////////////////////////////////////////////////

 Go to root folder and open terminal